roman-milk/roman-milk.github.io/pool-payments.md

  My wife took Andrea by the hand, and led her to the bathroom.
 "That's it for you.
 Let's get you cleaned up."
 She looked over at me, and I was expecting another glare, but received a wink instead.
 "Let her get you hard again."
 She nodded toward Beth.

  Beth was moaning, but took my cock in her mouth when I kneeled in front of her and raised her head up.
 I was messy, but she took care of that easily enough, and it didn't take long for her to get a rise out of me.
 I held her head and fucked her mouth while Greg used her from behind.
-Report_Story #2